bridgette-campbell/DiseaseMap/README.txt

-choose from a list of diseases to view, choose a time period of the disease to view, choose color preferences, save color preferences, login status, and email to device
+choose from a list of diseases to view, choose a time period of the disease to view, choose color preferences, save login status and email to device (Shared Preferences) and save color preferences to the device database (SQLite -> UserPrefs.db).

 User stories implemented:
 As a user, I can create an account and sign in.